Ab initio simulation of amorphous graphite

-In order to study the effects of disorder in electronic conduction and visualize the conduction active regions in the network, we calculate the space projected conductivity (SPC) \cite{KashiPSSb} on LAG and compare it with that of cG.
+To study the effects of disorder on the electronic conduction and visualize the conduction-active regions in the network, we calculate the space-projected conductivity (SPC) \cite{KashiPSSb} on a-G and compare it with that of c-G. The SPC exploits the Kubo-Greenwood formula to obtain information about conduction pathways in materials.
 The SPC projected onto particular layers of atoms are shown in Fig.\ref{fig:SPC}.
 The SPC of an ideal graphite layer with no defects has clear paths for conduction in the plane.
-However, in graphite with a 5-8-5 defect, the conduction in the regions connecting the pentagons with the octagon is significantly reduced but the conductivity is still high in the regions dominated largely by hexagons.
-This reduction in electric conductivity in a 5-8-5 defected graphene is previously reported \cite{Liu19}.
-Similar findings were seen for our atomic layers in LAG whereby the conduction paths try to avoid a junction involving a ring disorder.
+However, in graphite with a 5-8-5 ring defect, the conduction in the regions connecting the pentagons with the octagon is significantly reduced but the conductivity is still high in the regions dominated largely by hexagons.
+This reduction in electric conductivity in a 5-8-5 defected graphene has been previously reported \cite{Liu19}.
+Similar findings were seen for our atomic layers in a-G whereby the conduction paths try to avoid a junction involving a ring disorder.
 In other words, conduction is favored along connected atoms in hexagonal rings over non-hexagon rings.
-The presence of topological ring disorder significantly effects the charge transport in both graphite and LAG.
-We also found that the conductivity value in pure graphite is highest, followed by 5-8-5 defect graphite.
-The LAG conductivity was decreased by about $10^{-2}$ relative to graphite.
+The presence of topological ring disorder significantly affects the charge transport in both graphite and a-G. We also found that the conductivity value in pure graphite is highest, followed by 5-8-5 defect graphite.
+The a-G conductivity was decreased by a factor of about $10^{-2}$ relative to graphite.

-In conclusion, we present evidence that LAG exists and we describe its process of formation.
-Plane formation is found to be robust in a suitable temperature/pressure window.
-LAG growth may be a practical means to obtain amorphous graphene planes in a layered graphite-like superstructure, that might even be exfoliated.
-We analyze the electronic structure, the mechanism of cohesion and compute the electronic consequences of ring disorder using the space projected conductivity.
+In conclusion, we present evidence that a-G exists and we describe its process of formation.
+Plane formation is found to be robust in a suitable temperature/density window. a-G growth may be a practical means to obtain amorphous graphene planes in a layered graphite-like superstructure, that might even be exfoliated.
+We expect the in-plane electronic conductivity to be much reduced compared to graphite and expect this to be another signature of a-G. We analyze the electronic structure, the mechanism of cohesion and compute the electronic consequences of topological (ring) disorder using the space-projected conductivity.